ryanm2000/text-overflow-scroll.js/README.md

 - Chrome 26+
 - Firefox 16+
 - Opera 12.1+
-- Internet Explorer 10+
+- Internet Explorer 8+ (In progress)

 Options
 -----------------
  > ```javascript
+ > prefix: 'overflow-scroll',  // To prevent naming collisions
- > speed				// 'slow', 'medium', or 'fast' - Speed in which you want the animation to run
+ > speed: 'medium',            // Speed in which you want the animation to run
- > hoverElement		// 'self' or 'parent' - Determines which element the hover even gets attached to
+ > hoverElement: 'self',       // Element to hook the hover event to
- > easing					// 'linear', 'ease-in-out', etc.  - Easing function
+ > easing: 'ease-out',         // Easing function to use
+ > clipTechnique: 'ellipsis'   // Technique to clip the end of the text